-Banff Centre is one of the most unique spaces in Canada.
-Supporting musicians and artists from across the country, Banff Centre offers residencies for these artists to grow their art and share it with the world, all while nestled in the Rocky Mountains.
+Most Banff events tend to take place at the Banff Centre, one of the most unique arts and culture spaces in Canada.
+Supporting artists from across the country, Banff Centre offers residencies for these artists to grow their art and share it with the world, all while nestled in the Rocky Mountains.

-For this reason, there’s always plenty of events happening at the Banff Centre.
+That means, there’s always plenty of events and activities happening here.
 The entire list can be found on the Banff Centre Events calendar.

 In addition to musical guests, there’s often film and literature talks taking place at the Banff Centre.
 These events range from movie screenings to science lectures and book discussions.

 There’s many Banff festivals that take place throughout the year.
 These are a great impetus to bring the family out to the mountains or to whisk your partner away on a romantic getaway.